SimonDein/launch/notes/web/http.md

 * Must consist of the **host** (since HTTP 1.1), a **path** and **method**
   * Host consist of the domain name (google.com)
   * Path is the path the file requested (…/index.html)
-  * Method is the method by which we want to connect with the server (GET / POST)
+  * Method is the method by which we want to connect with the server (GET / POST / DELETE etc.)
 * Can **also** consist of **parameters**, **header** and a **body**

 ### Request Methods